 And the government contracting sector sees extra hiring challenges that are unique to the industry.
 The proposal/contract process is typically time and resource-heavy.
 Proposal / Bid Managers spend hours carrying out repetitive, manual tasks.
 Examples of these tasks include:

 - Ensuring the proposal uses a consistent tone of voice.

 - Editing, editing, editing.

 And that’s just for starters.
 Proposal managers are busy.
 They can barely keep up with their growing workload, with 70 hour weeks not uncommon.
-They are stressed, and crying out for help.
+They are stressed and crying out for help.
 The usual reaction from management?
 Put out another job advert.
 Keep hiring.
 But with 1.8% unemployment, this is no longer working.
 The hiring pool is shrinking.

 There is another way

 Einstein said that “If you always do what you always did, you will always get what you always got”.
 Sometimes we need to think creatively to change our situation.
-And if we want the edge on our competitors, we need to do something different.
+And if we want the edge over our competitors, we need to do something different.
 Challenge the status quo.